Rharuow/meu-acai-api-order/README.md

 ## TO DO:

 - [ ] Kafka
-  - [ ] Add Kafka to the project
+  - [x] Add Kafka to the project
-  - [ ] create a consumer in the group 'consumer-order-api'
+  - [x] create a consumer in the group 'createOrderRequest'
+  - [ ] create a producer to send response.
+  - [ ] handle the request to save the order in mongoDB